max-mapper/get-dat/markdown/09-extra-credit.md

 In addition to cloning and sharing datasets (which is what `dat` is built for), you also need to be able to easily *use* datasets after you've downloaded them.

-We have also been working on a tool called <a href="https://github.com/datproject/gasket" target="_blank">gasket</a> that is a complementary tool to dat that lets you package up a data pipeline so that others can easily run your pipeline.
+We have also been working on a tool called <a href="https://github.com/datproject/gasket" target="_blank">gasket</a> that lets you package up a data pipeline so that others can easily run your pipeline.

-<a href="https://github.com/bmpvieira" target="_blank">Bruno Vieira</a>, a bioinformatician on the dat team, has built a pipeline using gasket that takes the `eukaryota` data that we worked with earlier and uses it to download genetic data and run a gene sequence alignment on the data using tools from his <a href="https://github.com/bionode" target="_blank">bionode project</a>.
+<a href="https://github.com/bmpvieira" target="_blank">Bruno Vieira</a>, a bioinformatician, has built a pipeline using gasket that takes the `eukaryota` data that we worked with earlier and uses it to download genetic data and run a gene sequence alignment on the data using tools from his <a href="https://github.com/bionode" target="_blank">bionode project</a>.

 Here's the pipeline, split up into 4 parts: